equinor/septic-config-generator/docs/Howto_SCG.md

 specified, then the file is only written once and cannot contain tags that are defined in sources.

 If a `source` is defined, then the source is used as a look-up table for substitutions into the config file.
-By default, the template is generated once per row in the source.
+By default, the template is rendered once per row in the source.
 So the template `03_SopcProc_well.cnfg` will be replicated three times, once for each of the rows `D01`, `D02` and `D03` that are specified in the source.

-It is possible to specify exactly which rows to include.
+It is possible to specify exactly which rows to include from the source.
 An example of this is shown for `07_DspGroupTables_well.cnfg` which will only be generated for `D01` and `D03`.
 It is also possible to use the keyword `exclude` in the same way to skip specific rows from the source.
 If both `include` and `exclude` are defined, then only rows that are part of `include` and not in `exclude` are included.